How to retrieve data in bulk using Python x Backlog API

 Preparation

-Prepare the API key issue, confirm the subdomain/project ID, and use the Python requests module.
+We will issue an API key, confirm the subdomain/project ID, and use the Python requests module, so we will prepare each of these

-Backlog After logging in, you can issue an API key from the profile icon on the top right → [Personal Settings] → [API].
-(It may depend on account privileges)
+After logging in to Backlog, you can issue an API key by going to the profile icon in the upper right corner, then [Personal Settings], then [API].
+(This may depend on your account permissions.)

 https://(subdomain)/find/xxx?projectId=(ID)